Subtalime/terraform/README.md

 All configurable values are stored in terraform/variables.tf.
 Make sure you check these before attempting to deploy.

 ## Execution
-change in to the terraform folder and execute "apply"
+change in to the terraform folder and execute "terraform init" followed by "terraform apply"

 ## Caveats encountered in my environment
 Name-Server records are not updated locally.
 To be able to use the URL, I needed to update the Nameserver to AWS, by issuing